 This is an intensive, hands-on workshop, where students make solid bar soap, liquid soap, and foam soap.
 Students will also learn different soap-design techniques, such as layering, marbling, and hand-milling.
 We will focus these techniques on using natural dyes.
 Additional soap recipes will be given for students to experiment with at home.

 Students will also be presented with several approaches to eco-wraps for soaps.
 These creative flourishes can transform the hand-made soap into a complete and finished package.

 Vennie Chou has always been fascinated by the medicinal properties of natural dyes.
 She started making her own soap and natural skin care products when her first son developed eczema at a very young age.
 She has been making natural skin care products for 20 years.

 Vennie has worked as a histo-technologist (the study of human tissue using dyes) for 28 years.
 She currently works at the BC Cancer Agency and BC Cancer Research Centre in Vancouver.
 Vennie is also one of the scientific board members of the International Perfume Foundation in Paris, France.

 As she says, “I have always been fascinated with the fact that dyes are more than just a colouring agent and that they are diagnostic tools in the labs.
-The more I study the medicinal properties of natural dyes, the more I apply them to my products, and the more I like to share my findings with others.”
+The more I study the medicinal properties of natural dyes, the more I apply them to my products and the more I like to share my findings with others.”

-In addition to her work as a technologist, Vennie works as textile designer at home and at the studio of To Dye For Designs in Vancouver.
+In addition to her work as a technologist, Vennie works as a textile designer at home and at the studio of To Dye For Designs in Vancouver.